pryv/dev-site/source/guides/consent.md

 <img src="/assets/images/consent2.png" width="333" height="478"/>
 </p>

 - **6** If she accepts, the app should send the obtained API endpoint to Bob (which was not done here).
-If it were to be saved, the link would have contained a token for a create-only level [Access](/reference/#access) and would have saved it on his streams as presented in [this chapter of the data modelling guide](/guides/data-modelling/#store-data-accesses).
+In case Bob wants to save Alice's API endpoint along with other accesses that have been granted to him, he can do so as presented in [the chapter "Store data accesses" of the data modelling guide](/guides/data-modelling/#store-data-accesses).

 Bob is now ready to discover what Alice really likes...